 - You’re in a business considered high-risk.
 Banks may close or refuse to open accounts for people in certain lines of work, even if the business is legal in the state where they live.
 In 2011, the FDIC published a list of business categories that banks were supposed to monitor, and a lot of banks just refused to open accounts for those businesses at all.
 The FDIC took down the list in 2014, but some banks still don’t like to work with these businesses.
 Potential red-flag businesses include:

-- Gun, ammunition, and firework dealers;
+- Weapon, ammunition, and firework dealers;

 - Online gambling, escort services, and pornography;